mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 }
 ```

-The above change replaces my Zig-native implementation of the `add` function and converts it to a wrapper to call the native C `add` function in my `arithmetic.c` file.
+The above change replaces my Zig-native implementation of the `add` function with a wrapper to call the native C `add` function in my `arithmetic.c` file.

 Now is the moment of truth.
 Does everything compile and run as expected?